MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/create-autopilot-task-sequence.md

 ## Modify the task sequence to account for Sysprep command line configuration

 The Autopilot for existing devices task sequence adds the **Prepare Windows for Capture** task to the task sequence.
 The **Prepare Windows for Capture** task is the task that runs Sysprep.
-Sysprep runs so that on next boot, OOBE runs and processes the Autopilot profile JSON file.
+Sysprep needs to run so that on the next boot, OOBE runs and processes the Autopilot profile JSON file.
 However, the **Prepare Windows for Capture** task adds the `/Generalize` parameter to the Sysprep command line.
 The `/Generalize` parameter causes Sysprep to delete the Autopilot profile JSON file.
 The `/Generalize` parameter for Sysprep is normal for traditional build and capture task sequences not associated with Autopilot, but it breaks Autopilot deployments since the Autopilot profile JSON file is deleted.
 This will cause Autopilot to never run during OOBE.

 To resolve the issue, the **Prepare Windows for Capture** task needs to be removed from the task sequence and replaced with a **Run Command Line** task that runs Sysprep without the `/Generalize` parameter.
 This resolution can be accomplished by following these steps:

 1. On a device where the Configuration Manager console is installed, such as a Configuration Manager site server, open the Configuration Manager console.

-1. In the left hand pane of the Configuration Manager console, navigate to **Software Library** > **Overview** > **Operating Systems***.
+1. In the left hand pane of the Configuration Manager console, navigate to **Software Library** > **Overview** > **Operating Systems**.

 1. Expand **Task Sequences** and then locate the Autopilot for existing devices task sequence created in the [Create Autopilot task sequence for existing devices in Configuration Manager](#create-autopilot-task-sequence-for-existing-devices-in-configuration-manager) section.